License GuideSOC 29-1242

 Read more

-Practicing oral maxillofacial surgery without an active license violates state law everywhere.
-Violators face civil fines and must return income earned from unlicensed work.
-States may pursue additional criminal penalties for repeat offenses, including jail time.
-The specific consequences depend on state statutes and the severity of the violation.
+Practicing oral maxillofacial surgery without an active license violates state law across the country.
+Individuals who do so face civil fines and must forfeit any income earned from unlicensed work.
+States may impose criminal penalties for repeat violations, though sentences are typically brief.
+Enforcement varies by jurisdiction and violation history.

 Career Outlook